 Habitat maintains its cash in bank deposit accounts which, at times, may exceed federally insured limits.
 Habitat has not experienced any losses in these accounts.
-All of the non-interest bearing cash balances were fully insured at June 30, 2012 due to a temporary federal program in effect from December 31, 2010 through December 31, 2012.
-Under the program, there was no limit to the amount of insurance for eligible accounts.
-Beginning in 2013, insurance coverage reverted to \$250,000 per depositor at each financial institution, and the non-interest bearing cash balances may again, at times, exceed federally insured limits.
+Insurance coverage is \$250,000 per depositor at each financial institution, and the non-interest bearing cash balances may, at times, exceed federally insured limits.
 Habitat believes it is not exposed to any significant credit risk on cash.
+Habitat's concentration of credit risk with respect to mortgage loans receivable depends on its partner families' ability to repay, which varies with economic conditions in this geographic area.